 I run mobile most of the time and have a Yaesu FT-857 in the pick-up connected to a High Sierra Sidekick antenna, and a FT-8800 for the 2 meter side.

-At home I run a Yaesu FT-950 going into a wire antenna and a Yaesu Ft-1802 2 meter rig.
+At home I run a Yaesu FT-950 going into a wire antenna and a Yaesu Ft-8800 dual band rig.
 I bought the FT-950 when I got my first SS check and really love it.

 We have been working on the antennas at the house and always trying to improve it.

 Ham Radio is a great hobby and I find it to be perfect for someone like me who travels all the time.